wilmardo/CKA-CKAD-bookmarks/README.md

 ```
 # kubectl run --image nginx pod --dry-run=client -oyaml > pod.yml`
-# kdo run --image nginx > pod.yml
+# kdo run --image nginx pod > pod.yml
 ```

 ### General takeaways

-* I created everything done with imparitive commands as a file and then a `k apply -f`.
-In practice it saved my a lot of time to be able to do quick edit and tweaks
+* I created everything done with imparitive commands as a file with the tasknumber (`q1-pod.yml`, `q2-svc.yml` etc.) Then a `k apply -f` to test.
+In practice it saved my a lot of time to be able to do quick edit and tweak.
+Also when checking your answer when you are done it is nice to have the source still available.
-* `v` get in Vim select mode. `y` is copy. `>` puts an indent on the selection and with `.` you can indent the same text again without selecting.
+* `v` get in Vim select(**v**isual) mode. `y` is copy. `>` puts an indent on the selection and with `.` you can indent the same text again without selecting.
 * Make sure to NOT overwrite an path given in the question.
 For example save the ETCD snapshot to the homedir and then move it to the given path to avoid saving the snapshot over a file needed for the restore.

 ### Personal favorite bookmark: